SreejithMVarma/ReadLess/README.md

 ## Technologies Used

-- **Streamlit**: For interactive web applications
+- **Streamlit**: For building interactive web applications
-- **LangChain**: Building conversational AI workflows
+- **LangChain**: For conversational AI workflows
-- **FAISS**: Fast and efficient similarity search
+- **FAISS**: For fast and efficient similarity search
-- **Hugging Face Embeddings**: Semantic understanding of text
+- **Hugging Face Embeddings**: For semantic understanding of text
-- **Google Generative AI**: State-of-the-art conversational AI
+- **Google Generative AI (Gemini 1.5 Flash)**: For advanced AI-driven responses
 - **Python**: Core programming language

 ---

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+To contribute, follow these steps:

 1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
+2. Create a new feature branch: `git checkout -b feature-name`.
-3. Commit changes: `git commit -m "Add new feature"`.
+3. Commit your changes: `git commit -m "Add new feature"`.
-4. Push to the branch: `git push origin feature-name`.
+4. Push your branch: `git push origin feature-name`.
 5. Submit a pull request.

+---

 ## Acknowledgements